Comparison Guide #

 If your system was written by you for your personal use, then it probably has the functionality that you needed when you wrote it.
 If you need more functionality then you have to implement it yourself.

 chezmoi includes a huge range of battle-tested functionality out-of-the-box, including dry-run and diff modes, script execution, conflict resolution, Windows support, and much, much more. chezmoi is used by thousands of people and has a rich suite of both unit and integration tests.
 When you hit the limits of your existing dotfile management system, chezmoi already has a tried-and-tested solution ready for you to use.

-Setting up your dotfiles requires more than two short commands #
+Setting up your dotfiles requires more than one short command #

 If your system is written in a scripting language like Python, Perl, or Ruby, then you also need to install a compatible version of that language’s runtime before you can use your system.

-chezmoi is distributed as a single stand-alone statically-linked binary with no dependencies that you can simply copy onto your machine and run. chezmoi provides one-line installs, pre-built binaries, packages for Linux and BSD distributions, Homebrew formulae, Scoop and Chocolatey support on Windows, and a initial config file generation mechanism to make installing your dotfiles on a new machine as painless as possible.
+chezmoi is distributed as a single stand-alone statically-linked binary with no dependencies that you can simply copy onto your machine and run.
+You don’t even need git installed. chezmoi provides one-line installs, pre-built binaries, packages for Linux and BSD distributions, Homebrew formulae, Scoop and Chocolatey support on Windows, and a initial config file generation mechanism to make installing your dotfiles on a new machine as painless as possible.